-var\context is the dictionary of attributes of the variable, which is added to context.variable during \\\\\\().
+var_context is the dictionary of attributes of the variable.
+It is added to context.variable during call().

-All public attributes of a variable can be accessed using dot notation (for example, var.var\context["latex\name"] can be simply var.latex\name).
-AttributeError is raised if the attribute is missing.
+All public attributes of a variable can be accessed using dot notation (for example, var.var_context["latex_name"] can be written as var.latex_name).
+AttributeError is raised if an attribute is missing.